Skip to Content

 Learn Some History

 The Museum of the Pacific War is another popular attraction in the center of Fredericksburg.
 You might wonder why a national museum is in Gillespie County on the Main St. of Fredericksburg.
-Well, you see, Fleet Admiral Chester Nimitz was a leader during World War II was from Fredericksburg.
-Hence, the National Museum of the Pacific War located in Fredericksburg.

 Learn about the German heritage of the town by visiting the German Restaurants and the Pioneer Museum.

 Fort Martin Scott is a historic Army complex in Fredericksburg.
-Built in 1848, this fort helped to protect the original settlers to the area.
-Today, you can tour the fort and see “live” history reenactments.
+Built in 1848, it helped protect the area’s original settlers.

 Drink Some Wine

 Of course, no trip to Fredericksburg would be complete without checking out the best wineries in Fredericksburg, Texas.
-You passed many of them on your drive in from Austin on Highway 290.
+You passed many of them on your drive-in from Austin on Highway 290.

 Read Next: Driving From Dallas to San Antonio: Best Stops and Tips